Language Reference

 <TypeName> | Point p = { x: 1, y: 2 }; | User-declared via type. |

-and unset variables.
+for json slots and unset variables.

 Variables